Recuperating from the Harsh Effects of Winter

 Once the snow and ice have finally melted, the harsh effects that Old Man Winter has had on our trees will be clearly visible as will the fact that your trees are in need of some TLC.
 While most plants do have natural healing systems that will help them overcome the stress caused by winter, an extremely harsh winter may warrant professional care.

 Winter injury to trees and shrubs occurs in four different forms: windburn, cold injury, physical injury and salt damage.

-Extremely cold temperatures cause the moisture inside of the leaf tissue to freeze which in turn causes cells to rupture.
-In addition, if the tree doesn’t have enough insulation delicate surface roots can freeze and become damaged.
+Extremely cold temperatures cause the moisture inside of the leaf and stem tissues to freeze, which in turn causes cells to rupture.
+In addition, if the soil doesn’t have enough insulation, then delicate surface roots can freeze and become damaged.
 In turn, the roots are no longer able to transport necessary nutrients and moisture from the soil.

-Severe wind, snow or ice commonly cause stressed or already weak branches to break.
+Severe wind, snow or ice commonly cause stressed or already weakened branches to break.

 If you are not sure about the condition of your trees, call or click to contact your arborist.